Leachay History, Family Crest & Coats of Arms

 Since the 1970s, Hirudo medicinalis, better known as the European medicinal leech has been routinely used to drain blood after reconstructive surgery, particularly in finger reattachment and reconstructive surgery of the ear, nose, lip, and eyelid.

 Early Origins of the Leachay family

-Another 128 words (9 lines of text) covering the years 1150 and are included under the topic Early Leachay History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Leachay research.
+Another 61 words (4 lines of text) covering the years 1150 and are included under the topic Early Leachay History in all our PDF Extended History products and printed products wherever possible.

 Leachay Spelling Variations

 Until quite recently, the English language has lacked a definite system of spelling rules.
 Consequently, Anglo-Saxon surnames are characterized by a multitude of spelling variations.
 Changes in Anglo-Saxon names were influenced by the evolution of the English language, as it incorporated elements of French, Latin, and other languages.
 Although Medieval scribes and church officials recorded names as they sounded, so it is common to find one person referred to by several different spellings of his surname, even the most literate people varied the spelling of their own names.
 Variations of the name Leachay include Leach, Leech, Leche, Leitch, Leich, Leetch and others.